ashp8i/esphome-configs/readme.md

 - Broker Hostname/IP in secrets.yaml
 - Broker Hostname/IP in secrets.yaml
 - Broker Hostname/IP in secrets.yaml
-- Discovery to allow Home Assistant to setup device***
+- Discovery to allow Home Assistant to setup device\*\*\*

-***MQTT Discovery helps to ensure messages are picked up correctly but results in duplicate devices, I have kept this enabled but mannually disable the device in Home Assistant cleaning up and double numbering ensuring the MQTT device has *_2 entity id and has been disabled
+\*\*\*MQTT Discovery helps to ensure messages are picked up correctly but results in duplicate devices, I have kept this enabled but manually disable the device in Home Assistant cleaning up and double numbering ensuring the MQTT device has \*_2 entity id and has been disabled

 # MQTT Automation

-.base.mqtt-*-automation-*.yaml
+.base.mqtt-\*-automation-\*.yaml

 This is a fallback mechanism in case Home Assistant becomes Offline.
 It mainly caters for Shelly Plus i4 includes: